 - ADDENDUM: Except for SFTP between the ESB/EI server and on-premise SFTP servers, SSH/port-22 access should be disabled.
 The Cloud infrastructure should be an on-demand, code-driven, pre-packaged environment; created and destroyed as and when needed.

 And that’s all folks!
 Once again, this is not an exhaustive coverage on all the aspects of security required for this hybrid-Cloud.
 It is rather a quick run-through of the foundational provisions.
 The aim being to identify a few key provision that can be deployed very quickly and guarantee a good level of protection on day one.
-Finally, all of this builds on the assumption (taken from AWS), that the security of the Cloud is
+All of this builds on a principle adopted from AWS best practise.
+The principle states that AWS is responsible for the security of the Cloud while end-users are responsible for security in the Cloud.
+The end-user responsibility of Cloud security begins with another principle: access by least privileges.
+This means that for a given task, the minimum privileges should be granted to the most restricted community to which one or more parties (man or machine) is granted membership.